Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Forward modeling of the datacubes

 \section{Forward modeling of the datacubes}

 We conduct a comprehensive reanalysis of the entire KMOS$^{\rm 3D}$, KGES, and KROSS datasets, using the 3D forward modeling approach implemented by $^{3D}$BAROLO.
-In order to obtain precise kinematics, we used an optimization function in conjunction with $^{3D}$BAROLO to more accurately constrain the essential gas geometrical parameters, see Section~\ref{sec:3dFM}.
-We found that galaxies with low signal-to-noise ratios (SNR) and a large PSF present a challenge in terms of accurate kinematic modeling.
+In order to obtain precise kinematics, we used an optimization function in conjunction with $^{3D}$BAROLO to more accurately constrain the essential gas geometrical parameters (see Section~\ref{sec:3dFM}).
+We found that galaxies with low S/N and a large PSF present a challenge in terms of accurate kinematic modeling.
 The former is related to the intrinsic brightness of the source, its distance, and the integration time of the observations; the latter to the intrinsic size and atmospheric conditions during observations, which can significantly degrade the resolution.
-Consequently, we had to discard the low SNR ($\sim 3-5$) and a large PSF ($PSF \geq R_{\rm max}$ of rotation curve) galaxies from the final analysis, see Section~\ref{sec:km-inspect}.
-Our final sample consists of 73 KMOS$^{\rm 3D}$, 21 KGES, and 169 KROSS galaxies, i.e., a total of 263 objects, cf. the following subsections.
+Consequently, we had to discard the low S/N ($\sim 3-5$) and a large PSF ($PSF \geq R_{\rm max}$ of rotation curve) galaxies from the final analysis (see Section~\ref{sec:km-inspect}).
+Our final sample consists of 73 KMOS$^{\rm 3D}$, 21 KGES, and 169 KROSS galaxies, i.e., a total of 263 objects (see the following subsections).
 The distributions of the physical properties of the final sample is shown in Figure~\ref{fig:final-hist}.